 Prepaid puppies can be shipped anywhere or interested purchasers may personally pick up their puppies.
 We the breeders / sellers reserve the right to not sell any puppy to anyone at their discretion.
 The preferred puppy buyer will be a suitable caring individual or family looking to enhance the Boxers and the families quality of life.

 From our family to yours:

-We have a large family and the owners of our small kennel located at our house in Huntertown, In.
+We have a large family and all own boxers.
+We have more than one location of kennels, consiting of friends and family, but the hub is in Huntertown Indiana - a suburb of Fort Wayne.
 All of us, especially the younger children, enjoy playing with and feeding the puppies, and when you buy from us you can be sure your puppy will be well socialized and will have had plenty of love and attention and *NEVER IN CAGES!

 Our puppies parents are **never caged and enjoy 14 acres to run freely, chase squirrels and play.
 Our puppies play, dig for moles, take naps in the sun and enjoy fresh air.
 Most of all, they explore all day and learn how to socialize and be happy.

 *bedtime is in cages to start crate training for buyers.